-Why changing your due date helps your cash flow
+- Why changing your bill due dates helps you control your cash flow

 You may be thinking, “Changing my due date can help my finances?”
 You bet it can.

-Many businesses, including credit card issuers, student loan servicers, and utility companies, may allow you to change your due date.
+Many businesses, including credit card issuers, student loan servicers and utility companies, may allow you to change your bill due date.
 Every company is different and some may not offer this privilege, but many do.

 Changing your due date can help improve your cash flow because you can pay at a time that works best for you financially.
 If, for example, all of your bills are due on the first of the month, you may be feeling stretched thin until your next paycheck.

-But if you change your due dates, you could have more cash on hand and make your payments more manageable.
+But if you spread out your due dates, you could have more cash on hand and make your payments more manageable.
 It’s key to be strategic with your due date so that you’ll have funds to easily pay your bills.

-“Such an alignment will help you avoid late and penalty fees because you get in the mindset that the second check each month is for paying off credit card bills,” he says.
+“Such an alignment will help you avoid late and penalty fees because you get in the mindset that the second check each month is for paying off credit card bills,” he said.

 Changing your due date not only helps you avoid late and penalty fees, but it can also ensure there is enough money in your account and help you avoid overdraft or insufficient fund fees.

-When I was paying off debt, I switched my student loan payment date to the 12th of the month.
-I now have my credit card bills due on the same date.
+I switched my student loan payment date to the 12th of the month, for example, the same day as my credit card bills were due.
 Why?
-Because I get paid once a month and my income typically hits my account in the first 10 days of the month.
+Because I get paid once a month, and my income typically hits my account in the first 10 days of the month.

 Getting paid once a month already makes cash flow a little more difficult, so it makes sense to change my due dates to a time when I know funds will be in my account.
 That way I don’t have to stress over paying my bills and can sleep well knowing I have the cash on hand to make payments.

-If you’re looking to change your student loan payment date, credit card bill due date, and more, the first thing you need to do is contact your servicer to see if the option is available.
+If you’re looking to change your student loan payment date, credit card bill due date or another bill, the first thing you need to do is contact your servicer to see if the option is available.
 If it is, you can change the due date online or over the phone.

-“If you request a change of due date, ask for confirmation in writing so you will not be charged any late or penalty fees,” says Lesavich.
+“If you request a change of due date, ask for confirmation in writing so you will not be charged any late or penalty fees,” Lesavich said.